-Grants receivable represent uncollateralized obligations related to the Food Bank's grant contracts.
+Grants receivable - Grants receivable represent uncollateralized obligations related to the Food Bank's grant contracts.
 Grants receivable are due under the terms of the grant agreements.
-Payments on grants receivable are expected to be collected during the year ending June 30, 2023.
+Payments on grants receivable are expected to be collected during the year ending June 30, 2024.

 The Food Bank uses the allowance method to account for uncollectible grants receivables.
 The allowance is based on prior years' experience and management's analysis of specific grants.
-No allowance was deemed necessary at June 30, 2022 and 2021.
+No allowance was deemed necessary at June 30, 2023 and 2022.